Wood River (Saskatchewan)

 Wood River is a river in the Canadian province of Saskatchewan.
 It has its source in the Wood Mountain Hills of south-western Saskatchewan and flows in a north-easterly direction to its mouth at Old Wives Lake.
 Old Wives Lake is a salt water lake with no outflow.
 As a result, the drainage basin of Wood River is an endorheic one.
 Along the course of the river, there are several parks, historical sites, and small towns.

+Wood River was the inspiration for the famous Canadian folk song by the same name written by Connie Kaldor and sung nationwide by Canadian choirs.
+The song is considered by many to be the quintessential Saskatchewan song.